 As the Dorchester sank, the chaplains were seen linked arm in arm, praying.

 American Legion posts nationwide remember Four Chaplains Day with memorial services that pay tribute to the courageous chaplains and the brave young men who lost their lives on that fateful night.
 The following is an example of how to conduct a Four Chaplain’s service.
+Additional info also is available via our Four Chaplains Sunday guide.

 Location: The service can be held at a post, fraternal hall, auditorium, church, synagogue or chapel.